 I watched a video on Youtube this week that had me in a state of awe.
 This American lady had an assembly line of slow cooker stews bagged up in plastic freezer bags, the raw meat, the chopped onions, the veg, heck – even the stock.
-She freezes them all into a lump and then whenever she wants a stew the next day, she grabs a rock of frozen ingredients, peels off the bag and whacks them into the slow cooker.
+She freezes them all into a lump and then whenever she wants a stew the next day, she grabs a rock of frozen beef stew ingredients, peels off the bag and whacks them into the slow cooker.

-You see I might put up this facade of being terribly organised but sometimes we’re eating fish fingers and oven chips and I’m thinking if only I had got ahead of myself this morning and bunged some stuff in the slow cooker.
+I am so trying this out.
+I might put up this facade of being terribly organised but sometimes we’re eating fish fingers and microwave oven chips and I’m thinking if only I had got ahead of myself this morning and bunged some stuff in the slow cooker.

 Meanwhile it was time to have a bash with this new model Crockpot have sent me.
 It looks more modern with a digital display and with straight sides it’s much easier to clean.
 The glass lid means you can check on what’s going on inside without letting the heat out.
 Logo geek that I am, I really love the cute puff of steam coming out of the “o” of the word “pot”.
 Genius.